 My own journey into supporting other people came after a corporate career and a move from New Zealand to the UK.
 Like many who retrain as counsellors or health practitioners, I became a counsellor because I had experienced the benefits of it myself and writing was something I had also used as a way of processing emotions for many years, using it to bring me back to a calm place when life felt overwhelming.
 Now I’m passionate about finding ways to support others using these skills.

-Because people are unique and have diverse backgrounds, needs and concerns, I work in a person-centred and integrated way, incorporating different theories into my practice in order to meet the needs of each client.
+Because people are unique and have diverse backgrounds, needs and concerns, I work in a person-centred and pluralistic way, incorporating different theories into my practice in order to meet the needs of each client.
 I understand that when life get hard, and everything seems to be an uphill struggle, it can be difficult to take the first step forward.
 I know from my own experience that even choosing the right person to talk to can feel difficult and counselling can seem a daunting prospect.